-- 1. Utilize a common intake process developed by the state for jobseekers and businesses that will efficiently connect them with services available from all workforce development partner programs and identify any barriers to employment that need to be addressed. - 2.
+- Utilize a common intake process developed by the state for jobseekers and businesses that will efficiently connect them with services available from all workforce delivery system partner programs and identify any barriers to employment that need to be addressed. - 2.
 Identify and utilize an integrated data system that will enable information sharing between partner agencies to provide efficient services for employers and jobseekers. - 3.
 Develop a menu of services available at each system access point listing the services and training opportunities available through Arkansas's talent development system.

-$Strategic \ Goal \ 3: Increase \ awareness \ of \ the \ state's \ Talent \ Development \ System$
+Strategic Goal 3: Increase awareness of the state's Talent Development System Goal 3 Objectives:

-- 1. Increase access to the workforce development system through a "No Wrong Door" approach to services. - 2.
-Utilize an image-building outreach campaign that educates Arkansans about the services and the career development opportunities available in the state. - 3.
-Utilize technology, including social media and search engine optimization, to better connect jobseekers and employers with the talent development system in Arkansas. - 4.
+1. Increase access to the workforce development system through a "No Wrong Door" approach to services reaching into underserved and marginalized barriered populations.

+- 2. Utilize an image-building outreach campaign that educates Arkansans about the services and the career development opportunities available in the state opening access and providing an equitable system to support individual needs. - 3.
+Utilize technology, including social media and search engine optimization, to better connect jobseekers and employers with the talent development system in Arkansas again providing maximum access to those in most need with challenges to reaching traditional workforce centers. - 4.
 Develop a user-friendly website that provides a common repository of information about career development opportunities that are relevant to K-12 education, parents, educators, adults, employers, government agencies, and the public.